COBOL: Compatibility issues

 COBOL was intended to be a highly portable, "common" language.
 However, by 2001, around 300 dialects had been created.
 One source of dialects was the standard itself: the 1974 standard was composed of one mandatory nucleus and eleven functional modules, each containing two or three levels of support.
 This permitted 104,976 possible variants.

 COBOL-85 was not fully compatible with earlier versions, and its development was controversial.
-Joseph T. Brophy, the CIO of Travelers Insurance, spearheaded an effort to inform COBOL users of the heavy reprogramming costs of implementing the new standard.
+Joseph T. Brophy, the CIO of Travelers Insurance, spearheaded an effort to inform COBOL users of the high reprogramming costs of implementing the new standard.
 As a result, the ANSI COBOL Committee received more than 2,200 letters from the public, mostly negative, requiring the committee to make changes.
 On the other hand, conversion to COBOL-85 was thought to increase productivity in future years, thus justifying the conversion costs.

 Verbose syntax

 A weak, verbose, and flabby language used by code grinders to do boring mindless things on dinosaur mainframes. [...]
 Its very name is seldom uttered without ritual expressions of disgust or horror.

 — The Jargon File 4.4.8.

 COBOL syntax has often been criticized for its verbosity.
 Proponents say that this was intended to make the code self-documenting, easing program maintenance.
 COBOL was also intended to be easy for programmers to learn and use, while still being readable to non-technical staff such as managers.

 The desire for readability led to the use of English-like syntax and structural elements, such as nouns, verbs, clauses, sentences, sections, and divisions.
 Yet by 1984, maintainers of COBOL programs were struggling to deal with "incomprehensible" code and the main changes in COBOL-85 were there to help ease maintenance.

 Jean Sammet, a short-range committee member, noted that "little attempt was made to cater to the professional programmer, in fact people whose main interest is programming tend to be very unhappy with COBOL" which she attributed to COBOL's verbose syntax.

 The academic world tends to regard COBOL as verbose, clumsy and inelegant, and tries to ignore it, although there are probably more COBOL programs and programmers in the world than there are for FORTRAN, ALGOL and PL/I combined.
 For the most part, only schools with an immediate vocational objective provide instruction in COBOL.